cp2k/cp2k-toolchain/README.md

 * [ ] implement simple way to make Spack use system-provided MPI
 * [ ] implement simple way to make Spack use different system compiler
 * [ ] implement simple way to override packages with pre-install packages
-* [x] query compiler from Spack for using in `arch/` file
+* [ ] figure out how to automatically set `RPATH` when building CP2K with the generated `arch/` file to avoid having to load the environment just to run CP2K

 ## Design

 * CP2K has 4 main configurations: `sopt`, `popt`, `ssmp`, `psmp`.
-  Basically the cross-product of with/without-OpenMP and with/without-MPI We're following this by building a maximum of 4 Spack environments, depending on whether the user wants OpenMP or MPI.
+  Basically the cross-product of with/without-OpenMP and with/without-MPI.
+  We're following this by building a maximum of 4 Spack environments (since Spack by default would only build **one** specific variant), depending on whether the user wants OpenMP, or MPI.
-  If the user disables OpenMP and MPI, he will only get a `sopt` environment.
+  If the user disables both OpenMP and MPI, he will only get a `sopt` environment, if she disables MPI, the scripts will only build environments for `sopt` and `ssmp`.
-* We're using one Spack installation, meaning that packages shared between the environments will be built only once.
+* We're using one Spack installation, meaning that packages shared between the environments will be built only once if their configuration is compatible.
+  This is entirely left to Spack.
-* Spack only builds the required packages, not CP2K itself
+* Spack only builds the required packages, not CP2K itself.
+There are two ways for this:
-* <s>To re-use the complex build requirements even at the top-level of dependencies, we are installing the dependencies by using Spack's "recipe" for building CP2K.
-  Ex.:

-      spack install --only dependencies cp2k +openmp ~mpi ~sirius

-  Should we have to override Spack's CP2K package (for new packages or  we can provide a custom repository to override it.
-There is also the possibility to limit ourselves to a specific version/tag of Spack for releases.</s>
-  Unfortunately only install dependencies leaves the environment in a rather peculiar state:
-  While the dependencies are correctly installed the `spec` contained says `cp2k` which means that a `spack install` in that dir will then install the CP2K package itself and other commands like `spack env loads` fail because the `cp2k` is not yet available.
-Therefore:
+  Specify the required dependencies explicitly in the respective environment configuration (`spack.yaml`), which would mean to replicate to some extend the dependency-logic already contained in the Spack CP2K package, or to use a custom Spack package which only contains the dependency (and `arch/`-file generation) part of the Spack CP2K package.
-* We provide a repository overlay registered in each environment which contains a stripped-down version of the Spack CP2K package called `cp2k-deps`.
+* We therefore provide a repository overlay registered in each environment which contains a stripped-down version of the Spack CP2K package called `cp2k-deps`.
 This should be kept in sync with Spack CP2K package wrt to dependency specification and `arch/` file generation.
 The difference to the `cp2k` package is that this package does not pull any sources and only installs an `arch/` file.
 This way we can even re-use the `arch/` file generation already done in Spack.
+* Building and running **one** CP2K `VERSION` currently requires the activation of the corresponding Spack environment.
+  Reason why the Spack environment is required to be loaded for compilation is the usage of `pkg-config`.
+At runtime the environment must be loaded because the `RPATH` is not set (and the linker loader would not find the libraries)